 - salmon or ham – top the cauliflower hash browns with salmon or ham for a hearty breakfast.

-- they are great as a side for dinner as well – delicious for roasted pork chops or roasted chicken;
+Let’s be honest here: hash browns are not only for breakfast.
+They are great as a side for dinner as well - delicious for roasted pork chops or roasted chicken.

-You’re obsessed with meal prep (me too, let’s be friends!) and you want to make keto hash browns ahead and store them for later?
-Well, you can do that!
+If you’re obsessed with meal prep (me too, let’s be friends!) and you want to make keto hash browns ahead and store them for later?
+Well, you can do that, too!

-Properly stored aka placed in airtight containers or Ziploc bags, cauliflower hash browns last for 3-5 days in the fridge.
+Properly stored in airtight containers or Ziploc bags, cauliflower hash browns last for 3-5 days in the fridge.

 - 1 medium head cauliflower, broken into florets (to yield 2 cups shredded, packed)